 Lalande Personal Injury Lawyers understands that dealing with an insurance company can be a complex, confusing, and aggravating time for families who have lost loved ones.
 We also understand that many people have never dealt with a wrongful death lawyer before.

 Our firm makes it easy.
 We encourage any inquiries, and we will discuss your legal options thoroughly.
 Our consultations are free of charge, free of obligation, and completely confidential.
-The lawyers at Lalande & Company are flexible and can arrange a consultation at a time that is convenient to you and your family—and we are happy to answer any questions you have.
+Our lawyers are flexible and can arrange a consultation at a time that is convenient to you and your family—and we are happy to answer any questions you have.